pgomez-r/42M/CURSUS/inception/guide/04_FIRST_SETTINGS.md

 This means that we can test the running container and the correct configuration settings.
 Open the browser of the host machine to check it.

-If we did everything correctly in step 02 during port forwarding, then port 80 is open, and by logging into the browser at the local host address ``http://127.0.0.1 `` (*exactly http, not https!*) we will see the following picture:
+If we did everything correctly in step 02 during port forwarding, then port 80 is open (if you set HTTP rule to a different port, you will need to edit docker-compose.yml to match that port), and by logging into the browser at the local host address ``http://127.0.0.1 `` (*exactly http, not https!*) we will see the following picture:

 ![Docker Configuration](media/setting_docker/step_4.png)